soup-ms/dotfiles/README.md

 3. Clone this repository and symlink dotfiles.
 4. Apply macOS UI tweaks.

-## Customization

-Feel free to modify the scripts and dotfiles to fit your personal workflow.

 ## Notes

 - Ensure you have **Git** and **Homebrew** installed before running the script.